Skip to content

 Cathedral of Holy Spirit in Minsk

-Considered a true hidden gem, Belarus is one of the Eastern European countries that do not attract many tourists.
-Only recently, travellers have paid more attention to this gem of a country and started flocking from every corner of the globe to taste its beauty.
+Considered a true hidden gem, Belarus is one of the Eastern European countries that does not attract many tourists.
+Only recently have travellers paid more attention to this gem of a country and started flocking from every corner of the globe to experience its beauty.

-Belarus is a country of great natural beauty.
-Its land is covered by forests and has major tracts of marshy land.
+Belarus is a country of outstanding natural beauty.
+Forests cover its land, and it has significant marshy areas.
 This unique natural environment crowned the country as the home to many rare animals and plants.

 One of the most popular attractions to visit in Belarus is the capital city, Minsk.
 It is a green city that has many parks and museums.
 Some of the museums in Minsk include the popular Belarusian Folk Museum of Folk Architecture and Rural Life.
-This skansen draws the attention of many types of travellers.
+This skansen attracts a wide range of travellers.

 Must See in Eastern Europe